jane-doe-snippets/vlc_recent_cleanup/README.md

 # How to use

-Call script with argument, they could be specidied multiple times:
+Call script with arguments (they could be specified multiple times):

 `--drop-ext` to remove references to played files with this extension